-How much weight should my deck support per square foot? | 20 lbs. per square foot | 4% | 40 lbs. per square foot | 20% | 50 lbs. per square foot | 32% | 70 lbs. per square foot | 4% | 80 lbs. per square foot | 28% | Not sure | 12% | | | Question: How much weight should my deck support per square foot?
-Top Answer (32% of 25 votes): 50 lbs. per square foot.
+How much weight should my deck support per square foot? | | 20 lbs. per square foot | 3% | | 40 lbs. per square foot | 21% | | 50 lbs. per square foot | 32% | | 70 lbs. per square foot | 3% | | 80 lbs. per square foot | 28% | | Not sure | 10% | | | | | Question: How much weight should my deck support per square foot?
+Top Answer (32% of 28 votes): 50 lbs. per square foot.

-Answer: 50 lbs. per square foot Explanation: The average residential deck should be 50 pounds per square foot | Dmp customs | Answer: 80 lbs. per square foot Explanation: if the structure is built correctly and in code it will a lot more especially with braces added while using only stainless steal hardware | Southern Comfort Docks LLC | Answer: 40 lbs. per square foot Explanation: 40lbs is usually the minimum requirement. | Construct Boss | | ProMatcher | Answer: 80 lbs. per square foot Explanation: Needs to have right joist size for projection of project | Custom Sunrooms & Home Improvements | Answer: Not sure Explanation: Weight support for a deck varies depending on how it is framed and designed. | Backyard Boys Enterprise, LLC | Answer: Not sure Explanation: Depends on the material and how it is built | DELEM Remodeling | | ProMatcher | Answer: 20 lbs. per square foot Explanation: 20 lbs per square ft put way above code and makes for a much better deck. | Family Flooring Co. |
+Answer: 40 lbs. per square foot Explanation: According to the uniform building code, section 1607, a deck needs to support a live load of 40 pounds per square foot for general use.
+Hot tubs or outdoor kitchens on a deck can require a higher live load. | | Barudoni Construction Inc | Answer: 80 lbs. per square foot Explanation: It should hold up to 80 pounds | | Srp inc. | Answer: 50 lbs. per square foot Explanation: Depends on the size of the deck, it's 50 psf × the area of the deck, therefore if you have 50sq ft of deck then, do 50sq'×50psf= 2500lb psf. | | Rock Solid Construction & Handyman services | | | ProMatcher | Answer: 80 lbs. per square foot Explanation: if the structure is built correctly and in code it will a lot more especially with braces added while using only stainless steal hardware | | Southern Comfort Docks LLC | Answer: 40 lbs. per square foot Explanation: 40lbs is usually the minimum requirement. | | Construct Boss | Answer: 50 lbs. per square foot Explanation: A basic rule of thumb if built property but can be increased with larger frame support. | | ATX Residential Construction | | | ProMatcher | Answer: Not sure Explanation: Weight support for a deck varies depending on how it is framed and designed. | | Backyard Boys Enterprise, LLC | Answer: Not sure Explanation: Depends on the material and how it is built | | DELEM Remodeling | Answer: 40 lbs. per square foot Explanation: A deck is built to hold 40 pounds per square foot as "live load", which is everything you place on the deck that can be removed, including people at the same time. | | ArtsWorks, LLC | | | ProMatcher |

 |